Cedrik Fermont

 Cedrik Fermont (also known as C-drík Fermont or Kirdec) is a vegan artist, academically trained musician, DJ, singer, composer and drummer.
 He is a former student of electro-acoustic composer Annette Vande Gorne (Royal Conservatory of Mons, Belgium).
-In 2017, he was co-awarded the prestigious Golden Nica Prix Ars Electronica in digital musics and sound art.
+In 2017, he was co-awarded the prestigious Golden Nica Prix Ars Electronica in digital music and sound art.

 Biography

 Of Greek, Zairian and Belgian descent, born in Congo (former Zaire) C-drík grew up in Belgium and also lived in the Netherlands.
 He is an eternal voyager, a "noise nomad", a "musical archivist".
 He has performed in numerous countries across North America, Europe, the Middle-East, Africa and Asia.
 He started his first project in 1989 and juggles in between many projects and electronic genres.
 He is also a label manager and concert organizer who produces his own projects and experimental artists who predominantly originate from Asia and Africa on the labels Syrphe and Textolux.

 C-drík is a noted researcher on the history of experimental and extreme music in Africa and in Asia.
 He has written essays and given many conferences on the topic.
 In 2016, with sociologist and experimental musician Dimitri della Faille, he co-wrote a book on noise music in Southeast Asia.